jakobgabriel/json-forms-string-generator/README.md

 ## App Purpose

-Since most of the common used applications during the daily live are not able to create general and self defined user input fields, this small desctop application was build, to enable the ability of structured and more user friendly and self defined user data input.
+Since most of the common used applications during the daily life are not able to create general and self defined user input fields, this small desktop application was build, to enable the ability of structured, more user friendly and self defined user data input.
 It should enhance the functions of other applications that are not able to provide self defined user input fields.

 ![App Overview and Purpose](https://github.com/jakobgabriel/json-forms-string-generator/blob/main/docs/images/home_screen_another_schema_2.png)